astamos/tsbook/content/_index.md

 # Trust and Safety: An Open Source Textbook

-*By Alex Stamos and Shelby Grossman*
+By Alex Stamos and Shelby Grossman with Riana Pfefferkorn

-*with Riana Pfefferkorn*

 ## About This Project

-You are reading an open source textbook focused on Trust and Safety principles, practices, and techniques and was initially created to facilitate the [CS/COMM/INTLPOL Trust and Safety course at Stanford University](https://syllabus.stanford.edu/syllabus/#/viewSyllabus/Sp25-CS-152-01/Sp25-CS-152-01).
+You are reading an open source textbook focused on Trust and Safety principles, practices, and techniques and was initially created to facilitate the [Trust and Safety course at Stanford University](https://syllabus.stanford.edu/syllabus/#/viewSyllabus/Sp25-CS-152-01/Sp25-CS-152-01).
 We are releasing it publicly as a resource to other educators who wish to teach this subject, including our colleagues in the [Trust and Safety Teaching Consortium](https://stanfordio.github.io/TeachingTrustSafety/) as well as a tool for professionals, policy makers, and individuals who wish to educate themselves about some of the critical technology issues of the moment.

 ## Project Status